- Alexander Witt

 - Release Date

-Even if you didn’t remember those last scenes, Resident Evil: Apocalypse shows them to you; in fact, it recaps everything from Resident Evil like a clip-show, just in case we somehow forgot the impossibly convoluted plot of the first one.
-It also fills-in what happened between her capture and the viral breakout in Raccoon City.
+Even if you didn’t remember those last scenes, Resident Evil: Apocalypse shows them to yo.
+In fact, it recaps everything from Resident Evil like a clip-show, just in case we somehow forgot the impossibly convoluted plot of the first one.
+It also fills in what happened between her capture and the viral breakout in Raccoon City.
 Umbrella sends another team to investigate what happened in The Hive, only they’re met at the entrance and immediately overrun by hundreds of undead.
-Run by Major Cain (Thomas Kretschmann), Umbrella sends black SUV’s throughout Raccoon City to gather up top employees, namely Dr. Ashford (Jared Harris), whose daughter Angie (Sophie Vavasseur) was apparently the physical prototype for the pre-teen girl version of HAL-9000, dubbed the Red Queen.
+Run by Major Cain (Thomas Kretschmann), Umbrella sends black SUV’s throughout Raccoon City to gather up top employees, namely Dr. Ashford (Jared Harris), whose daughter Angie (Sophie Vavasseur) supplied the physical prototype for the pre-teen girl version of HAL-9000, dubbed the Red Queen.
 Angie’s SUV crashes, leaving Dr. Ashford too preoccupied with his daughter to worry about Umbrella’s contamination quarantine procedures.
 Meanwhile, the zombie plague spreads throughout the streets.

-We’re introduced to a number of new badasses, including one scantily clad cop named Jill Valentine (Sienna Guillory), an unfunny “comic relief” guy named L.J.
+The movie introduces us to a number of new badasses, including one scantily clad cop named Jill Valentine (Sienna Guillory), an unfunny “comic relief” guy named L.J.
 (Mike Epps), and special ops hero Carlos Olivera (Oded Fehr).
 We follow these three as they fight their way through hordes of zombies and panicky Raccoon citizens toward the only escape: the bridge where Major Cain tells citizens they cannot leave the city.
 If they try, soldiers will be ordered to execute them—they risk contaminating the outside.
 Our three new heroes retreat to a church, where they find themselves out of bullets and faced with a few “Licker” mutants.
-Suddenly, a motorcycle breaks through the church’s stained-glass window and lands in the middle aisle—it’s Alice to save the day with unfeasible acrobatics and super-slow bullet-time killings!
-Nevermind how she knew other badasses were in distress inside the church; I suppose it’s just something badasses are born with: a sixth sense that tells you when your own kind are in trouble.
+Suddenly, a motorcycle breaks through the church’s stained-glass window and lands in the middle aisle—it’s Alice, ready to save the day with unfeasible acrobatics and super-slow bullet-time killings!
+Never mind how she knew other badasses were in distress inside the church.
+I suppose it’s just something badasses are born with: a sixth sense that tells you when your own kind are in trouble.